stfc/janus-core/.github/ISSUE_TEMPLATE/bug_report.md

----
 name: Bug report
-about: Create a report to help us improve
+description: Create a report to help us improve
-title: ''
-labels: ''
+labels: ["bug"]
-assignees: ''

----

-**Describe the bug**
+body:
+  - type: textarea
+    attributes:
+      label: Summary
+      description: |
-A clear and concise description of what the bug is.
+        A clear and concise description of the bug, including a minimal reproducible example.

-**To Reproduce**
-Steps to reproduce the behavior:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Desktop (please complete the following information):**
- - OS: [e.g. iOS]
- - Browser [e.g. chrome, safari]
- - Version [e.g. 22]

-**Smartphone (please complete the following information):**
- - Device: [e.g. iPhone6]
- - OS: [e.g. iOS8.1]
- - Browser [e.g. stock browser, safari]
+        Please include your full output with the complete error message.
+    validations:
+      required: true

+  - type: input
+    attributes:
+      label: Platform
+      description: What operating system and architecture are you using? (see `uname -orsm`)
+      placeholder: e.g., macOS 14 arm64, Windows 11 x86_64, Ubuntu 20.04 amd64
+    validations:
+      required: true

+  - type: input
+    attributes:
- - Version [e.g. 22]
+      label: Version

-**Additional context**
-Add any other context about the problem here.
+      description: What version of janus-core are you using? (see `janus --version`)
+      placeholder: e.g., janus-core version: 0.8.3
+    validations:
+      required: true

+  - type: input
+    attributes:
+      label: Python version
+      description: What version of Python are you using? (see `python3 --version`)
+      placeholder: e.g., Python 3.12.6
+    validations:
+      required: false